zachariahcox/zachariahcox/docs/humans/expectations.md

 Under normal circumstances, we should not be adding to our technical debt.
 Code is meant to be read by humans.
 It will be read more times than it was written, so optimize for the future reader (especially if that's you!).
-PR.
-When you open a PR, mentally switch roles and review the content from the reviewer's standpoint.
+When you open a pull-request, mentally switch roles and review the content from the reviewer's standpoint.

 All new code contributions should be accompanied by high-quality unit testing and built behind feature flags.
 The deployment strategy should include enough telemetry to diagnose problems in production.
 And hopefully charts and graphs.
 I really really love dashboards!

+We should always absorb the majority of the risk in a feature rollout.
+This means "staff-shipping," "dog-fooding" or otherwise generally ensuring our company is fully exposed to the feature before any customer.

 ### Iterative focus
 In general, projects that can be delivered iteratively are going to be: